wellrestedphp/wellrested/documentation/routes.md

 ## TemplateRoute

-`StaticRoutes` are the best choice if you know the exact path up front.
+[`StaticRoute`](../src/pjdietz/WellRESTed/Routes/StaticRoute.php) is the best choice if you know the exact path up front.
 But, what if you want to handle a path that includes a variable?
-That's where the `TemplateRoute` comes in.
+That's where the [`TemplateRoute`](../src/pjdietz/WellRESTed/Routes/TemplateRoute.php) comes in.

 Here's a route that will match a request to a specific cat by ID and send it to a `CatItemHandler`.